changesets/changesets/docs/snapshot-releases.md

 # Snapshot Releases

 Snapshot releases are a way to release your changes for testing without updating the versions.
-It involves both a modified `version` and a modified `publish` command are used to do this.
-After this, you will have a published version of packages in changesets with a version of `0.0.0-{tag}-DATETIMESTAMP`.
+Both a modified `version` and a modified `publish` command are used to do accomplish a snapshot release.
+After both processes run, you will have a published version of packages in changesets with a version of `0.0.0-{tag}-DATETIMESTAMP`.

 ## Starting Off

-Create changesets as normal, and then when, you are ready to release a snapshot, you should make a branch from which to do so.
+Create changesets as normal, as described in [adding a changeset](./adding-a-changeset.md).
+When you are ready to release a snapshot, you should make a dedicated branch for doing so.

 ## Versioning your packages